SARankDirector-Minecraft/XR-android-driver/README.md

 ## Description

-A project to allow usage of Xreal Air (2) (and Potentially other) Glasses on android devices.
+A project to allow usage of Xreal Air (and Potentially other) Glasses on android devices.
+Currently built into a demo app that displays headings in degrees, generated through sensor fusion.

+### Project Goals
+- Port the library to a game engine
+- Improve Latency
+- Eliminate Drift
+- Support other AR Glasses.

+### Supported Devices
+XReal Air 1, XReal Air 2, XReal Air 2 Pro.

 ## Getting Started